 For future evaluations of its programmes, the FWF will employ a neutral system of supervision which ensures adherence to international quality standards.

-For the sake of maximum transparency and impartiality, these supervision mechanisms will in any case be handled by at least one international, independent expert, if necessary with the involvement of international sister organisations or other relevant institutions (e.g. Science Europe).
+In the interest of maximum transparency and impartiality, such controlling will be carried out by at least one international, independent expert or with the involvement of international sister organisations or other relevant institutions (e.g. Science Europe).

 These experts will review and comment on the following